Non-Pharmacological Treatments

 Diet

-Eat several small meals throughout the day to maintain glucose levels and postprandial hypotension.
+Eat several small meals throughout the day to maintain glucose levels and prevent postprandial hypotension.

 Compression Garments